Equal Pay Amendment Act 2025

 The Equal Pay Amendment Act 2025 is a New Zealand omnibus Act of Parliament that raised the threshold for workers to prove historically undervalued work when making a pay equity claim.
 The bill passed under urgency on 6 May with the support of the governing National, ACT and New Zealand First parties.
 As a result, 33 current claims, representing thousands of workers, were dropped and have to be refiled.
 While Prime Minister Christopher Luxon argued that raising the pay equity threshold would save the New Zealand government billions in public spending, Labour Party leader Chris Hipkins criticised the bill for its lack of scrutiny.
+The Act amends the Equal Pay Act 1972, the Employment Relations Act 2000 and the Public Service Act 2020.